 The RDA for iron is 18 mg/day for women (8 for post-menopausal women and men).
 Vegetarians, including vegans, may need up to 1.8 times more iron.

 You can’t have burgers so you have potatoes.
 You can’t have ham so you have potatoes.
 You can’t have fish so you have potatoes.
 You can’t fit into your jeans so you cry and comfort yourself by eating some potatoes.
 See the pattern?
 Carb overload will make you tired (and fat) so put some variety in your diet, will ya?
-Stock up on good carbs like whole grain, oatmeal, green peas, squash, quinoa, barley and sweet potatoes.
-Processed nutritional lightweights are not the way to go.
+Stock up on good carbs like whole grain, oatmeal, green peas, squash, quinoa, barley, and sweet potatoes.
+Use vegetables to recreate some of your starchy favorites like cauliflower rice and zucchini spaghetti.
+Processed nutritional lightweights are not the vegetarian way to go.

 3. Say cheese…but not too often

 Cheese can be a great source of protein, but like carbs, overdoing it can pack on the pounds fast.
-Most cheddar, for example, are high in weight-causing saturated fat and salt.
+Most cheddar, for example, is high in weight-causing saturated fat and salt.
 A moderate amount of healthy cheeses like feta, brie, Swiss, Gruyere and freshly grated Parmesan are the way to go.
 By moderate, I mean about 2x a week.
-The ideal way to eat cheese btw, is to pair it with a healthy food:
+The ideal way to eat cheese btw is to pair it with a healthy item:

 - Add a thin slice of a semi-soft cheese like Chèvre to apple slices.